 All payments must be received two weeks prior to Opening Day of the child’s enrolled session.
 Failure to do so may result in the child’s withdrawal from camp.

-For cancellations received between March 1, 2019 and April 1, 2019: All payments received to date, less half of the deposit amount ($500 for HT/BS and $250 for SJ), will be refunded.
+For cancellations received between February 1, 2020 and March 1, 2020: All payments received to date, less half of the deposit amount ($500 for HT/BS and $250 for SJ), will be refunded.

 In the event of absence from or closure of the camps due to natural disaster, act of war or terrorism, or for any other reason, financial loss will be shared equally between the camps and the parents.